Bath CAMRA 2nd Winter Ales Festival 2017

-Featuring up to 30 cask beers and around half a dozen ciders and perries
+Featuring at least 30 cask beers and around half a dozen ciders and perries

-Admission £8: includes your first £2 worth of beer tokens and a further £2 worth of free beer tokens for CAMRA members.
+Admission £8 per session: includes your first £2 worth of beer tokens and a further £2 worth of free beer tokens for CAMRA members.

-The Bath & Borders branch of CAMRA are delighted to announce that they have found a new home for their annual beer festival.
-It is to be held on Friday 25th and Saturday 26th November 2016 at the brand new Widcombe Social Club, located at the bottom of Widcombe Hill.
+The Bath & Borders branch of CAMRA are happy to announce that they now have a great home for their annual beer festival.
+It is to be held on Friday 24th and Saturday 25th November 2017 at the brand new Widcombe Social Club, located at the bottom of Widcombe Hill.
 After a very successful festival last year we are delighted to return!

-The festival will be the Bath & Borders branch’s 38th event and the first Winter Ale Festival.
-There will be at least 30 cask ales on offer, ranging from lower gravity ales to high strength winter ales, plus cider and food.
+The festival will be the Bath & Borders branch’s 39th event and the second Winter Ale Festival.
+There will be at least 30 cask ales on offer, ranging from lower gravity ales to high strength winter ales, plus cider, perry and food.

 The venue can be accessed from Bath Spa station and the Bath bus station via the Halfpenny Bridge over the River Avon, from where a short stroll down Widcombe High Street takes you to the club, slightly up the hill from the “my local” corner store.